ai2ys/CDC-Diabetes-Health-Indicators/README.md

 💡Information revealed during the 📊 EDA from the dataset and its metadata.

-The following data was retrieved after downloading the dataset in the EDA notebook using the `ucimlrepo` Python package and storing the 'variables' information to [dataset/variables.csv](dataset/variables.csv).
+The following data was retrieved after downloading the dataset in the EDA [`notebook.ipynb`](notebook.ipynb) using the `ucimlrepo` Python package and storing the 'variables' information to [dataset/variables.csv](dataset/variables.csv).
 In order to not duplicate data in multiple files the following data hast been stored here and not in the EDA notebook.

 |  | Type | Description |
 | --- | --- | --- |